dmasad/StoryletManager/Readme.md

         let storylets = [];
         for (let loc of State.variables.locations) {
             if (loc == State.variables.currentLocation) continue;
-            let storylet = {
+            // Below is the instantiated potential storylet object: let storylet = {
                 passage: "Orbit", // Name of the passage the storylet links to
                 description: "Jump to " + loc, // Storylet link text